 Portfolio investment income: this item includes dividends on equity excluding investment fund shares, investment income attributable to investment fund shareholders and interest.
-Until 2015, data source for the payments and receipts of dividends is the ITRS.
-Starting from January 2015, data source for the receipts of dividends is the reports for stocks and flows data on investments in equity and investment fund shares (VHV-1).
+Data source for the payments and receipts of dividends is the ITRS, starting from September 2011.
 Data on interest include interest receipts on residents' investments in foreign debt securities and interest payments on nonresidents' investments in domestic debt securities.
-Data source is the ITRS and the reports for stocks and flows data on investments in debt securities (VHV-2).
+Data source is the ITRS.

 Other investment income: The data include received and paid interest on the deposits, as well as accrued interest on short-term and long-term loans.
-The data sources are the ITRS and the system for reporting on the external debt and claims, for loans which are obligatorily recorded in the NBRNM.
+The data sources are the ITRS and the system for reporting on the external debt and claims, for loans which are obligatorily recorded in the NBRM.
 An adjustment is made in the interest from deposits and loans item, by redistributing part of this income in the financial services item, on the basis of the calculation of exports and imports of financial intermediation services indirectly measured (FISIM).

 Reserve assets: this item includes accrual interest from investments in foreign debt securities within the reserve assets, as well as interest receipts from deposits within the reserve assets.
-Main data sources are the NBRNM reports for official reserve assets.
+Main data sources are the NBRM reports for official reserve assets.